 Acousmatic Paranoia expands on Sung Tieu’s artistic practice, which questions geopolitics, sonic infrastructures and their factual ambiguity.
-It reflects on the way sound frequencies can redefine spaces of conflict by introducing political possibilities and auditory imaginaries.
 In her talk, Tieu discusses her research on acoustic weaponry, from the “Ghost Tape 10,” an audio track used in the Vietnamese-American war, to “Havana Syndrome,” as well as their psychological, media and political aftermath.
 Tieu interrogates how journalistic language and advertising strategies, are used to convey political beliefs and discusses her first publication, co-published in collaboration with Haus der Kunst, Munich, in dialogue with Cédric Fauq, Exhibitions Curator at Nottingham Contemporary.

-Talks by Steve Goodman (Kode9), Toby Heys and Luciana Parisi discuss uses of acoustic force and the sonic mobilisation of bodies in conflict scenarios, the near-future scenario of military research in hypersonicity and augmentations of audition to include the inaudible, informed by theories of post- and in-humanism.
+Talks by AUDINT members, Hyperdub founder Steve Goodman (Kode9), media scholar Toby Heys, and media theorist and sound artist Eleni Ikon, discuss uses of acoustic force and the sonic mobilisation of bodies in conflict scenarios, the near-future scenario of military research in hypersonicity and augmentations of audition to include the inaudible, informed by theories of post- and in-humanism.

-is an electronic musician (under the name Kode9), artist and writer.
+Steve Goodman is an electronic musician (under the name Kode9), artist and writer.
 He has released three albums on the label Hyperdub which he founded in 2004, four mix compilations as well as numerous singles and remixes.
-His book Sonic Warfare: sound, affect and the ecology of fear was published in 2009 (MIT Press) and he co-edited and contributed to AUDINT’s collection Unsound: Undead in 2019 (Urbanomic) His sound art has been installed in the Turbine Hall at Tate Modern, the Barbican and Arebyte Gallery, in London, and at CAC Gallery in Shanghai.
+He is the author of Sonic Warfare: sound, affect and the ecology of fear (2009) and he co-edited and contributed to AUDINT’s collection Unsound: Undead (2019).

-is the Head of the School of Digital Arts (SODA) at Manchester Metropolitan University.
-He works with the AUDINT research unit which had its anthology Unsound: Undead published by Urbanomic in 2019.
+Toby Heys is the Head of the School of Digital Arts (SODA) at Manchester Metropolitan University.
+He works with the AUDINT research unit which had its anthology Unsound: Undead (2019).
 His monograph Sound Pressure: How Sound Systems Influence, Manipulate and Torture was published by Rowman and Littlefield in 2019.